 Often Christians accept the mandate of mission without examining its theological roots.
 This subject helps students develop a whole-Bible mission theology.

-It also takes students on a tour to visit some of the pivotal movements, moments, and men and women in mission history, learning lessons and drawing inspiration from the past.
+It takes students on a tour to visit some of the pivotal movements, moments, and men and women in mission history, learning lessons and drawing inspiration from the past.

-And it looks at various cultural and strategic issues for global mission today and tomorrow, including the practicalities of cross-cultural mission and the challenge of engaging local churches in God’s worldwide mission.
+It also looks at various cultural and strategic issues for global mission today and tomorrow, including the practicalities of cross-cultural mission and the challenge of engaging local churches in God’s worldwide mission.

 1. A basic study of the biblical witness to the mission of God to humanity, including:

 2. An introduction to the expansion of the Christian movement, including:

 3. An introduction to the cultural factors which affect mission today, including: